srozemuller/rozemuller_blog/content/blog/2021-10-07-manage-avd-automated-with-microsoft-endpoint-manager/index.md

 - Application management
 - Optimizing

-Altogether, with the back of Microsoft Endpoint Manager.
+Altogether, with the back of Microsoft Intune.
 To complete the series I will show how to deploy all of this automated.

 Because of overlapping subjects, I have chosen to use this article to explain the background.
 Information about used techniques and prerequisites.
 At last how to deploy them.
 All of this, to avoid extremely long articles which make them hard to read.